 His main research interest is in exploring the links between electronic structure of materials, the behaviour of their atoms, thermodynamic functions and the evolution of microstructure.
 His joint appointment between the Departments of Physics and of Materials at Imperial is appropriate to the nature of this research.

 Mike is a reviewer for EPSRC, and for the Deutsche Forschungsgemeinschaft as well as other overseas agencies, and was a member of the Physics panel for RAE 2008.
 He won the Born Medal in 2005 for contributions to the understanding of interatomic forces (the subject of his 2003 book) and for making links between atomic scale modelling and the structure and thermodynamics of interfaces.
-He was recipient in 2014 of the Alexander von Humboldt Research Award and in 2017 he won the Mott medal and prize of the Institute of Physics.
+In 2014 he was a recipient of the Alexander von Humboldt Research Award and in 2017 he won the Mott medal and prize of the Institute of Physics.
 He was elected as Fellow of the Royal Society in 2021.
 In 2022 he won the Dirac Medal of the Instutute of Physics.